Rob Lee: Post-playing career

 In October 2006, Lee was interviewed for the manager position at AFC Bournemouth, but the job went to Kevin Bond.
 Lee was arrested in July 2007, alongside former teammate Warren Barton, for taking a limousine but was not charged.
 He also appeared for Newcastle on the charity television show Premier League All Stars in September 2007.

 In May 2008, he captained Legal & General to victory in a charity five-a-side tournament in St Albans, helping to raise £15,000 for the leukaemia charity the Anthony Nolan Trust.

 In 2008, he worked as a regular pundit for Singapore's Football Channel.
 In 2010 he was also backup commentator alongside John Burridge for TEN Sports' UEFA Champions League fixtures.

 On 5 November 2019, Lee was inducted into the Newcastle United Hall of Fame.

 In 2019 and 2020, Lee featured in both seasons of ITV show Harry's Heroes, which featured former football manager Harry Redknapp attempting to get a squad of former England international footballers back fit and healthy for a game against Germany legends.

+On 10 June 2026, Hornchurch unveiled Lee as their new director of football.